intsco/unet/README.md

 * Keras >= 2.0
 * scikit-image >= 0.13

-Also, this code should be compatible with Python versions 2.7-3.5.

 ### Run main.py

 You will see the predicted results of test image in data/membrane/test